Yigit-Kuyu/EKF_Control_Cpp/README.md

 To run the code propely in Code::Blocks 20.03, you need to add: <br>
 linkers files (.so) in *Linker settings* <br>
 paths in the *Search directories* <br>

+In addition, gazebo must be lunched as given above.  <br>

 - If you get an error "xyz.so2: cannot open shared object file: No such file or directory" when press the run button on Code::Blocks :
     - Find the path of "xyz.so"